 Sikich often delivers ERP by means of our HEADSTART methodology for efficient, low friction deployments.
 HEADSTART includes blueprints for organization wide communications and all-inclusive change management.
 Enabling future ERP users to interact with models of the solution as early as possible is part of the HEADSTART approach.
 The toolset comes with a large collection of pre-built processes that are common across most organizations.
 These workflows are standardized based on industry-proven best practices in use by the most successful and innovative businesses.

-With HEADSTART, ERP deployments are not just faster and easier, they’re also a graceful departure from past practices.
+With HEADSTART for manufacturing, ERP projects are not just faster and easier, they’re also a graceful departure from past practices.
 Because we can proceed based on the current state-of-the-art of the industry, our clients and consultants don’t need to spend as much time as was previously expected delving into current processes to understand why they are being performed as they are.
 That knowledge could be interesting, but it might not be helpful for moving a company into the future.
 In fact, it can expose companies to the risk of inadvertently re-creating the very process flows that are no longer in their best interest.

 What’s crucial, of course, is that we learn how employees, teams, and client stakeholders want their activities to take place and what outcomes they want to see from their new ERP.
 We find out and help define important transformations a company wants to achieve and how it envisions its next few years in business.
 As much as possible, we try to build future resilience into ERP solutions.
 We also help clients define the metrics that allow them to validate the success of their deployment.